 Some of the folks i knew were seeing some (local) priests that seemed to help them. i decided to do the same.
 It should be pointed out that i do recognise spirituality, even though i'm not into religion particularly. i thought they could be impartial judges. i was wrong.
 There i was manipulated and filled with guilt, among other things, something i understood only some time after.
 At that point i had a suicide attempt (2000) as a reaction and protest to social exclusion and all these things.

 The suicide attempt led me to follow "psychiatric" treatment for some time, which i did voluntarily.
-It should be pointed out that i mentioned being and feeling socialy excluded, although i did not understand the magnitude at that time.
+It should be pointed out that i mentioned being and feeling socially excluded, although i did not understand the magnitude at that time.
 The diagnose was "emotional disorder".

 Honestly, i dont know. i am a nobody! i can hardly believe it myself!
 Even though i can estimate some reasons i am not the one to explain the reasons, but those who are responsible for this.
 Some of the reasons i can think of are:

 After all that had happened, i tried to clear things up and start over again.
-But i was now even more socialy conscious about social exclusion and homosexuality and had an even more activist spirit.
+But i was now even more socially conscious about social exclusion and homosexuality and had an even more activist spirit.

 i am exhausted and i am devastated by all these things.